 Twenty-one months later, my faith in the American people has been vindicated.
 That's how we've come so far and so close - because of you.
 That's how we'll change this country - with your help.
-And that's why we can't afford to slow down, sit back, or let up for one day, one minute, or one second in these last few days.
+And that's why we can't afford to slow down, sit back, or let up, one minute, or one second in the next twenty-four hours.
 Not now.
 Not when so much is at stake.